nightbot/docs/commands/poll.md

 will return

-> StrawPoll Results: yes: 5 vote, no: 3 votes, maybe: 4 votes
+> StrawPoll Results: yes: 5 votes, no: 3 votes, maybe: 4 votes